citusdata/the-process/README.md

 The [extbuilder](https://github.com/citusdata/the-process/tree/master/circleci/images/extbuilder) image is the first image that other jobs depend on in our tests.
 The [extbuilder](https://github.com/citusdata/the-process/tree/master/circleci/images/extbuilder):

 This image contains all the artifacts required to produce a build of citus binaries for exactly 1 postgres version.
-This image is build for every supported Postgres version.
+This image is built for every supported Postgres version.
 Any scripts driving the build are contained in the citus repostiroy.

 The postgres version is installed from the pgdg apt archive.
 This allows us to install older versions, and therefore keep the versions of postgres pinned during normal release cycles.
 To bump the version of the Postgres to build against one should change the version as pinned in the `Makefile`